uatec/teleform/README.md

 A working example project can be found in `examples/simple`.

 ## Contributing
-We welcome contributions to improve Teleform.js!
+We welcome contributions to improve Teleform!
 If you find a bug or have a feature request, feel free to open an issue or submit a pull request.

 ### Steps to Contribute:
 1. Fork this repository.